Risk Rating 2.0 is in Place: Learn What’s New

-The much-publicized Risk Rating 2.0 rollout is moving forward, and Wright Flood is here to provide a fast, easy, and accurate way to quote your property under FEMA’s new methodology.
+The much-publicized Risk Rating 2.0 rollout has occurred, and Wright Flood is here to provide a fast, easy, and accurate way to quote your property under FEMA’s new methodology.

 “No question that this is the most substantive change to the program going back to 1968,” said FEMA’s David Maurstad.

 According to FEMA, the new pricing methodology more accurately reflects flood risk by considering a broader range of variables than the NFIP’s legacy pricing methodology.
 Since the 1970s, NFIP rates have been predominantly based on a property’s elevation and flood zone on a Flood Insurance Rate Map (FIRM).
 The legacy pricing methodology relied on a relatively static view of flood hazards without taking into consideration other flooding sources or structural characteristics and it has resulted in properties with misidentified risks and an inequitable flood insurance program.